 The proposed specification text changes are included in the accompanying specification text document with change marks.
 Only those changes tagged with "JVET-P0115 OLS" in that document are for this contribution.

+In v2 of this contribution, a text for the general decoding process in clause 8.1.1, as an implementation of the direction agreed at the initial discussion of scalability general and OLS aspects, is additionally proposed.

 Introduction